brandtkeller/personal-blog/content/posts/wellbeing/remote-work-missing-piece.md

 ## So what is missing?

 I have been thinking about this more and more as of late.
 We pride ourselves on the ability to be working on work when work matters most and ensuring we are also fulfilling our duties as a family member and friend to others.
-I've really liked the outlook that "work-life balance" is the wrong way to think about how to manage both - and rather when you are passionate about what you do and your values align across the board it can be a mesh of the two constantly.
+I've really liked the outlook that "work-life balance" is the wrong way to think about how to manage both - and rather when you are passionate about what you do and your values align across the board it can be a mesh of the two.
 I fall into this bucket and I may plan to discuss this more in the future.

 But as such, we continually pride ourselves on disconnecting from work when there is no looming priority to otherwise be using your free time work extra.
 I don't disagree with this stance - we want to prevent burnout - but I believe this has to be a personal choice as much as a responsibility to your own health and wellness.